SLE213 - The Analytical Chemist's Toolbox

 |Scheduled learning activities - campus||

-2 x 1 hour online classes per week, 1 x 1 hour seminar per week, 5 x 4 hour practicals per trimester.
+2 x 1 hour online lectures per week, 1 x 1 hour seminar per week, 5 x 4 hour practical experience (laboratory) per trimester.

 Unit Fee Information